Iron486/NLP_emotions_classifier/README.md

 |  BidirectionalLSTM-Conv1d     | Tokenizer() |   1,500,257   |  81,757   |     81.60      |

 The largest accuracy was obtained on the BERT with stopword and lemmatization.
 The model was a pretrained model written by [Hugging Face](https://huggingface.co/bert-base-cased) , and I fetched it with the Tensorflow method `TFBertModel.from_pretrained('bert-base-cased')`.

-The input of the BERT were the 2 features ("input_ids" and "attention_mask") obtained with the already mentioned tokenizer ( `AutoTokenizer.from_pretrained('bert-base-cased') `).
-The input of the tokenizer was made by words that were lemmatized and on which stopwords were applied.
-The lemmatizer and the stopwords were downloaded from the NLTK library.
+The input of the BERT were the 2 features obtained with the already mentioned tokenizer ( `AutoTokenizer.from_pretrained('bert-base-cased') `).

 Below, I reported the details about this model, the optimizer and the trained epochs.